-The final report has been reviewed and approved by CMER.
+A data collection report has been reviewed and approved by CMER.
 This report did not undergo ISPR since it provided the data and site descriptions only and did not include a statistical evaluation of harvest effects on stream temperature.
 High inter- and intra-site variability in both the treatment and control sites before and after harvest prevented CMER from using the data in a statistical analysis of treatment effects.
 CMER therefore agreed to finalize the study as a data collection report and archive all of the supporting documentation for potential future use.
+The data collected and reported in "Water Temperature Evaluation of Hardwood Conversion Treatment Sites Data Collection Report" (CMER #05-513, June 1, 2010) can be useful to scope and develop a study plan for a more comprehensive and long-term study addressing the water temperature and shade impacts of this common forest practice.